 For the price of admission, you get a little baggie of food that you can use to lure friendly giraffes over to a handful of platforms.
 They aren’t shy at all — they won’t hesitate to rest their heads on your shoulders, or lick you, or give you a kiss (if you’re so inclined).
 The center even has a couple babies who might come say hi if you’re lucky.

 Additionally, the site has a museum where you can learn about the history of Rothschild’s Giraffes in Kenya.
-This takes about 30 minutes to walk through.
+This takes about 30 minutes to walk through and is a great educational addition to one of the most fun things to do in Nairobi.

 The Nairobi Giraffe Center also shares a property with Giraffe Manor, which you’ve probably seen on Instagram.
 But unless you’re willing to shell out nearly a thousand bucks (! yes, really !) to stay there overnight, you won’t be able to visit.